cmdcolin/awesome-genome-visualization/util/HEADER.md

 Follow the Twitter account here too :) https://twitter.com/awesomegenomev1

-Note that the organization here is a best effort categorization for general tags applied to these tools
+Note that the organization on the GitHub README here is a best effort categorization using the first tag applied to each tool, but tools can have multiple tags too.
+See the website to see all tags applied to tools